visier/api-samples/ds-round-trip/readme.md

 # Pay Transparency Analysis with Visier

-## Project Overview
+## Overview

-This example project provides a framework for building custom machine learning solutions using Visier APIs.
+This example provides a framework for building custom machine learning solutions using Visier APIs.
 It is designed to help organizations meet the requirements of the **EU Pay Transparency Directive** by integrating people data and predictive analytics to:

 - Analyze **gender pay gaps** and understand the factors that contribute to them.
 - Identify objective criteria like **experience** and **education** that impact compensation.